kavinsound/openfoam-wing-sim/README.md

 Model of wing flapping
 Solving for moment of rotation coefficient, lift, and drag and vortex formation

+Run Instructions:

+Run ./compileMesh to generate mesh

+in backgroundMesh run ./Allrun to start simulation (recommended to use HPC with 8 cores)

 Clip of results

 <img width="1966" height="1024" alt="image" src="https://github.com/user-attachments/assets/98e3bd22-0e00-4cbf-a2d3-6be1311a34f8" />